pingcap/tiflow/dm/docs/RFCS/20220721_continuous_data_validation.md

 ### Validation checkpoint

 Validator will start validation from previous location after failover or resuming.
-Validator will save current location and current `pending row changes` into meta-db after some interval.
+Validator will save current location, current `pending row changes` and `error row change`s into meta-db after some interval.

 ### Self-protection